 Alcohol Withdrawal Syndrome (AWS) is a term used to describe the various symptoms experienced when alcohol is withdrawn from a person who has developed an addiction to alcohol.
 These symptoms arise within as little as 6 hours after alcohol was last consumed.
 In some cases, withdrawal symptoms may not arise for up to 72 hours after alcohol was last consumed.

 How long do these symptoms last for?
-The duration of symptoms will vary for each patient.
+The duration of symptoms will vary for each client.
 Symptoms generally peak within 10-20 hours after the last drink was consumed.
 These symptoms may last for around 4-7 days.

 Moderate alcohol withdrawal symptoms include: